 First off, as the list of the top security threats in 2020 grows, hackers have more leeway on how they go about their attacks.
 Whether it’s through phishing, malware, or endpoint security issues, the fact of the matter is that you are more vulnerable than ever.

-More specifically, vulnerability scanning is important because closing off weak points essentially gives attackers nowhere to go.
+More specifically, vulnerability scanning services are important because closing off weak points essentially gives attackers nowhere to go.
 Even if they’ve managed to wriggle their way into your network, there’s not much they can do if there are no weaknesses to exploit from there on out.

 What many people don’t realize is that attackers are extremely limited when they first gain access to a network.
 In the beginning, they’re only able to move laterally across low-level accounts.
 But by doing this, they might get the chance to elevate their level of access, scope out vulnerabilities, and eventually do what they do best: attack.